 Steroid medicines, if they are taken by mouth every day for more than 3 months

 Any treatment or condition that causes calcium or vitamin D to be poorly absorbed can also lead to weak bones.
 Some of these are:

-People with eating disorders, such as anorexia nervosa or bulimia, are also at higher risk for osteoporosis.
+People with eating disorders, such as or , are also at higher risk for osteoporosis.

 Talk to your health care provider about your risk for bone loss and osteoporosis.
-Find out how to get the right amount of calcium and vitamin D, what exercise or lifestyle changes you should do, and what medicines you may need to take.
+Find out how to get the right amount of , what you should do, and you may need to take.

 Lewiecki EM.
 In the clinic.
 Osteoporosis.
 Ann Intern Med.
 2011 Jul 5;155(1):ITC1-1-15; quiz ITC1-16.

 National Osteoporosis Foundation.
 Clinician's Guide to Prevention and Treatment of Osteoporosis.
 Washington,DC: National Osteoporosis Foundation;2010.